BLUEPRINT FOR UNDERSTANDING

 The parts clearly and exactly define the meaning of the term, which is to cross from one physical sex to another.

-and nonsensical at worst.
+at best, and nonsensical at worst.

 Sex is physical.
 Sex is the shape and function and form of physical organs of the body.
 Gender is a subset of basic identity, a mental and emotional moiety, without an easily defined physical existence.
 Although our identity, and therefore our gender, reside in the neurochemistry of our physical brains, it is impossible to point to the precise location of either or to quantify them in a purely physical way.
 Identity, and gender, are the abstract result of the complex interactions of a vast system, not a specific thing.